 The Netherlands is not subject to severe clawback provisions.
-Refer to page 134 (b).
 A legal opinion has been provided and has been reviewed.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale

 True sale, assignment or transfer with the same legal effect, representations and warranties (Article 20(1)-(6))